 Peoli is a label based in the hills of Uttarakhand, with a range of handspun, naturally dyed, and hand-knitted woollen goodies.
 Our first impression of Peoli was ‘so damn gorgeous, but too expensive’.
 That didn’t stop us from stalking their site for their beautiful collection of woollens though.
 That’s when we realised the effort that goes into making each item.

 The locally sourced wool, cotton, silk, and nettle used is all spun by women artisans with simple tools like the spindle or charkha.
 The fabric is dyed with natural colours and then knit by hand.
-Not just that, they go a step further by only using harvested rain water and solar energy!
+They go a step further by only using harvested rainwater and solar energy!

 Coming to their winter wear—they’ve got panelled tops, drop-stitch tops, cowl neck ponchos, tunics, kimono-style sweaters, and jackets.
 They use a mix of locally sourced material like merino wool, Harsil wool, and kala cotton (grown in Kachchh, Gujarat).
 We’re crushing hard on their overcoat shawls and stoles - so damn classy and versatile.
 Need something to cover your head and hands?
 Their bobble caps, mittens, and gloves are adorable.
 They have a killer collection of upcycled, knitted socks as well.